altaga/CoffeeChain-NTBS/README.md

 2. The database is read by the web page through an API Gateway, it executes a Python and NodeJs based Lambda Functions to perform the DB Query.[Details](#api-and-lambda)
 3. We embeded the chabot on the website through the IBM Web Chat integration as a scipt.[Details](#chatbot)
 4. The web page is deployed through a CI / CD cycle thanks to an AWS Amplify.[Details](#amplify-cicd)
-5. The page verifies the provenance of the products by reading the data in the Solana blockchain.[Details](#digitalbits-blockchain-integration)
+5. The page verifies the provenance of the products by reading the data in the Digital hain.[Details](#digitalbits-blockchain-integration)
 6. The application can check out the cart through the Rapyd APIs.[Details](#rapyd-integration)

 NOTE: If you want to replicate this project you need to have an active account in IBM Cloud and AWS.